By Martin Alva - October 21, 2018

 Simply painting over the rust might not be the wisest of ideas.
 Rusting will continue in spite of that.
 Apart from that, some coatings such as body filler and filler primer absorb moisture and hold it against the bare steel.
 Hence, one must remove the iron oxide residuals first before putting on a coat.
 If your screwdriver jabs through the rusted part it is time to cut out that part and weld a new one instead.

-At the Collectors’ Workshop in Dubai, we specialise in repairing, maintaining and restoring classic cars and high-end exotics and performance cars.
+At the Collectors’ Workshop in Dubai, we specialize in repairing, maintaining and restoring classic cars and high-end exotics and performance cars.
 If you are looking for a reliable car garage in Dubai, come visit us for a coffee sometime and let’s discuss your requirements.